State pension — the complete UK guide.

 Voluntary contributions.
 If you have gaps in your NI record — years where you weren't employed, self-employed, or receiving credits — you can fill them by paying voluntary Class 3 contributions.
 This is covered in detail below.

-The 35-year requirement means that most people who work (or receive credits) from their early 20s to their mid-60s will comfortably accumulate enough qualifying years.
-The people most at risk of shortfalls are those who spent significant periods abroad, those who were self-employed but didn't file tax returns, and those who took extended career breaks without claiming relevant benefits.
+Many people who work or receive credits from their early 20s to their mid-60s will accumulate enough qualifying years, but the forecast matters more than the headline count.
+People most at risk of shortfalls include those who spent significant periods abroad, those who were self-employed but did not build qualifying years, and those who took extended career breaks without claiming relevant credits.

 State pension age — the current schedule